thomcsmits/gosling-accessibility/README.md

 The goal of this repo is to improve accessibility of [Gosling.js](https://github.com/gosling-lang/gosling.js/).
 One effort to improve accessibility is by adding textual descriptions to visuals, which can be used by screen readers.
 This repo makes an effort to extract these descriptions automatically.

+## Examples
+For examples of Gosling figures and automatically generated descriptions, see [here](https://github.com/thomcsmits/gosling-accessibility/tree/master/spec-examples).

 ## Team
 - Thomas Smits (<tsmits@hms.harvard.edu>)
 - Sehi L'Yi ([@sehi_lyi](https://twitter.com/sehi_lyi) | <sehi_lyi@hms.harvard.edu>)